Navotas: Political profile

 the officials as authorized by the people in a referendum held on February 27, 1975.
 During the Marcos Regime, Navotas had two Mayors.

 Navotas was proclaimed as a full-fledged city by virtue of RA 9387 that converted the municipality of Navotas into a highly urbanized city.
 A plebiscite was held on June 24, 2007, which was ratified the conversion of Navotas into a highly urbanized city.

 Education

 Navotas has 15 public elementary schools and 6 public secondary schools including Navotas National High School and Kaunlaran High School.
 The Navotas Polytechnic College located at the North Bay Boulevard South in Kaunlaran Village is owned and operated by the city.

+Sports

+Navotas was home to the Navotas Uni-Pak Sardines, a founding member of the Maharlika Pilipinas Basketball League during its inaugural season and played for three seasons until the 2019–20 season.

 Transportation

-Transportation in Navotas is composed of different vehicles.
+Transportation in Navotas is provided by cars, bicycle pedicab, tricycles, boats, bus, jeepney and taxi.

+C-4 Road between Tanong, Malabon and Navotas West is the most popular bus stopover.

+Commuting in boats is popular in the city because of its location by Manila Bay.
+The pier of commuting boats are located in San Roque, Navotas that connects to Tanza, Navotas, which is separated by water.